Our Daytona Beach Removal Defense Attorneys Can Help You Fight Deportation

 It is important to note that attendance is crucial during a calendar hearing.
 Failure to appear without good cause can result in an in-absentia removal order.
 The IC hearing is the respondent’s main opportunity to fully argue their case and present all relevant information.

-Start The Fight For Your Life Today
+Fight For Liberty Today